-Written by Michael Henson
+Written by Yachting Pages

-Last updated: 02/12/2016
+Last updated: 29/11/2017

 A deck officer assigned with the duties of watch keeping and navigation on a ship’s bridge is known as the officer on watch (OOW).
 While keeping a watch on the bridge they are the representative of the ship’s master and have the total responsibility of the safe and smooth navigation of the yacht.

-A quick summary of the officer of the watch (OOW)
+A quick summary of the officer of the watch (OOW) certificate

 To obtain the MCA Officer of the Watch certificate an oral examination needs to be taken.
 However several courses are required before the exam can be taken.
-Please note there are two levels of the OOW:
+There are two levels of the OOW:

-What are the course prerequisites?
+What are the OOW Unlimited course prerequisites?